Create Effective Text Ads: Google Best Practices

 - Limit how many elements you test within your ads.
 Make different variations similar enough that you learn from their differences.

-- One great way to stay on top of your ad testing is with campaign drafts and experiments.
-Experiments help you measure your results to understand the impact of your changes before you apply them to a campaign.
+- Campaign drafts and experiments help you measure your results to understand the impact of your changes before you apply them to a campaign.

 - Learn what works for you, and keep track of the findings.
 Don’t repeat tests that you completed six months ago.
 Test with purpose.
 Like they taught you in science class in high school: establish a hypothesis; prove or disprove that hypothesis; document results; test again.